Opinions on The Theory of the Everything Bubble

 To understand the potential looming everything bubble, it can help to understand it in relation to past economic bubbles.
 To do this, let’s compare a bubble in a specific asset to what looks like the formation of another bubble currently.

 Look at the NASDAQ composite chart (also featured below).
 You can see that the bubble from 2000 is dwarfed by the current bull run (constant upward trend) that began in 2009.

-The NASDAQ composite is a tech heavy index of 100 U.S. companies listed on the NASDAQ exchange (referred to as “the NASDAQ” below).
+The NASDAQ composite is a tech heavy index of 100 U.S. companies listed on the NASDAQ exchange (referred to as “the NASDAQ” below and typically tracked via the “NDX” and invested in via the broader “QQQ”).
 Thus it is useful for looking at the 2000 dot-com bubble in comparison to the current state of things.

 Feel free to compare this to other popular indexes with different cross sections of companies (with less of a focus on tech) like the DOW and S&P (one can see dot-com bubble and the housing bubble and 2007 crisis this way too; on those charts the current run really stands out compared to those bubbles… which is even more troublesome from some perspectives).